MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/npm/index.md

 layout: listing
 ---

+## Resources

 - NPM homepage: [npmjs.com](https://www.npmjs.com)

 ## Update

 You should probably update Node.js as a whole but you can update just NPM if you need to.
+NPM will prompt you to do this sometimes.

 ```sh
 $ npm i -g --update npm